solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Launch the Cloud Shell in a browser at [shell.azure.com][Azure Cloud Shell].

-### PowerShell Module
+#### PowerShell Module

 The Azure portal and Windows PowerShell can be used for managing the Azure Database for MySQL.
-To get started with PowerShell, install the Azure PowerShell cmdlets for MySQL with the following PowerShell
+To get started with Azure PowerShell, install the [Azure PowerShell cmdlets] for MySQL with the following PowerShell
 command:

 ``` powershell